kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     16   "this is a simple comment with a line number"

 if the number of this line in the source file is 16.

-In a fairly sophisticated script I wouldn't like to see all line numbers; rather I would like to be in control about the output.

 This basically answers the question [How to show line number when executing bash script](https://stackoverflow.com/questions/17804007/how-to-show-line-number-when-executing-bash-script) for users of ash or other shells without `LINENO`.